JustinTurkaly/HueHive/README.md

-🌈🐝 HueHive: Transform your design ideas with AI-generated color schemes 🐝🌈
+# 🌈🐝 HueHive: Transform your design ideas with AI-generated color schemes 🐝🌈

-🎉 HueHive was submitted to the 2023 Supabase AI hackathon! 🎉
+## 🎉 HueHive was submitted to the 2023 Supabase AI hackathon! 🎉

 We are excited to have participated in the Supabase AI hackathon and to have had the opportunity to showcase HueHive.
 Our goal was to create a powerful tool that would help designers and developers         easily generate stunning color schemes for their projects using the latest AI technologies.

 We would like to thank the Supabase team for organizing this hackathon and providing a platform for developers to showcase their skills and creativity.
 We look forward to participating in future events and continuing to improve HueHive with new features and capabilities.

 👏 Thank you for your support and encouragement! 👏

-HueHive is a powerful web application that uses GPT-4 API to help users turn their design ideas into stunning color schemes.
-With HueHive, you can easily input information about your company or website and let the AI do the rest!

 🎨 Color Inspiration: HueHive generates beautiful color palettes based on the information you provide.
 The AI algorithm uses natural language processing to understand your design ideas and preferences, and then suggests unique color schemes that will bring your vision to life.